dumpacson/Solidity-Voting-dApp/README.md

 ```
 <br></br>

-Once the contract is uploaded to the blockchain, copy the contract_address in the terminal and navigate to `hard-contract/.env` file and replace the contract_address
+Once the contract is uploaded to the blockchain, copy the `contract_address` in the terminal and navigate to `hard-contract/.env` file and replace the `contract_address`.

-Navigate to `solidity-voting-react2/src/Constants/constant.js` file and replace the contract_address there too
+Navigate to `solidity-voting-react2/src/Constants/constant.js` file and replace the `contract_address` there too.

-You can also use another blockchain by initializing the blockchain's endpoint in hardhat-config.
+You can also use another blockchain by initializing the blockchain's endpoint in `hard-contract/hardhat-config` & `hard-contract/.env`.
 <br></br>

 Then, install the packages for the react-app by running the following commands: